PitPaf/LazyDetailComponent/README.md

 **Issues**

 Make sure folder you placed add-in is read/write allowed.
-If the folder is write protected this blocks add-in to save config file so blocks proper work.
+If it is write protected this blocks add-in to save config file and may cause problem.
 By default config file is saved as LazyAddins.dll.config
-If you meet any issue fith file access contact your admin to change access setup.
+If you meet any issue contact your admin to change file access setup.
 Config file can be deleted to reset default starting configuration.

 ## My Links